mubeen-tariq/voice-assistant/README.md

-# Personal Voice Assistant in python
-# Completed last golden project at CodexCue @codexcue.online
+# Personal Voice Assistant in python | 2nd and Last golden project at CodexCue @codexcue.online